jdheyburn/jdheyburn.co.uk/content/posts/who-goes-blogging-3-deployment-methods.md

 {{< figure src="/images/travis-github-apps-integration.png" caption="...More green buttons?!" alt="Screenshot of GitHub Apps Integration" >}}

 Now on the next screen you may or may not want the default selection of `All repositories` which will give Travis read and write access to all your repos.
-I completely trust Travis if I were to select this, however it is a best practice to follow the [*principle of least privilege*](https://en.wikipedia.org/wiki/Principle_of_least_privilege); not just for users but for services too.
+I completely trust Travis if I were to select this, however it is a best practice to follow the [*principle of least privilege*](https://en.wikipedia.org/wiki/Principle_of_least_privilege) (POLP); not just for users but for services too.

 For the scope of this effort we're only wanting Travis to read and manipulate against two repos, `jdheyburn.co.uk` and `jdheyburn.github.io` - it also gives you a cleaner Travis dashboard too.

-<center>{{< figure src="/images/travis-github-repos-selection.png" caption="TODO" alt="Screenshot of GitHub Travis Repository Authorisation" >}}</center>
+<center>{{< figure src="/images/travis-github-repos-selection.png" caption="" alt="Screenshot of GitHub Travis Repository Authorisation" >}}</center>

-Your dashboard will have the two repositories displayed on the screen.

 ### Back to GitHub